 - Texas toast or rolls, for serving, optional

-- Red cabbage and scallions or prepared coleslaw, for serving, optional
+- Coleslaw or red cabbage and scallions, for serving, optional

 To make the dry rub:

-In a small bowl, whisk together brown sugar, Worcestershire sauce, pepper, dry mustard, garlic powder, liquid smoke, and salt.
-Rub all over the brisket.
+- In a small bowl, whisk together brown sugar, Worcestershire sauce, pepper, dry mustard, garlic powder, liquid smoke, and salt.
+Rub all over brisket.

 To make the brisket:

-Transfer brisket to slow cooker.
-Pour barbecue sauce over brisket.
-Cover and heat on high for 8 to 10 hours.
+- Transfer brisket to slow cooker.
+Cover and heat on HIGH for 8 to 10 hours.

-Remove brisket to a cutting board cover with foil while thickening barbecue sauce (optional).
+- Remove brisket to a cutting board and tent with foil for 10 minutes.
 Slice brisket thinly across the grain.
-Serve on grilled Texas toast or soft rolls with pickles and coleslaw if desired.
+Serve on grilled Texas toast or soft rolls coleslaw or red cabbage and scallions, if desired.